Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### FF Sync User

-The preferences are a collection of setting which used to communicate with the FF sync server
+The preferences are a collection of settings which is used to communicate with the FF sync server

- * updated: As decripted in common settings
+ * updated: As decribed in common settings
  * username:
  * mail:
  * password: